wviechtb/chesstrainer/README.md

 ## Why R?!?

 It is indeed unusual to write such an application in R, which is primarily a programming language for statistical computing and data visualization (you can read more about R on the [R project homepage](https://www.r-project.org) or on [Wikipedia](https://en.wikipedia.org/wiki/R_(programming_language))).
-While interactive applications have already been developed using external frameworks such as [Shiny](https://en.wikipedia.org/wiki/Shiny_(web_framework)) and [Tcl/Tk](https://en.wikipedia.org/wiki/Tcl_(programming_language)), the chess trainer started as a proof-of-concept study to explore whether full-featured interactive applications could be built using 'base R' alone (i.e., relying exclusively on R's built-in capabilities.)
+While interactive applications have already been developed with R using external frameworks such as [Shiny](https://en.wikipedia.org/wiki/Shiny_(web_framework)) and [Tcl/Tk](https://en.wikipedia.org/wiki/Tcl_(programming_language)), the chess trainer started as a proof-of-concept study to explore whether full-featured interactive applications could be built using 'base R' alone (i.e., relying exclusively on R's built-in capabilities.)

 After developing an early prototype and recognizing its potential, the project quickly spiraled out of control, eventually evolving into the current package, whose functionality is comparable to that of similar commercial offerings.

 ## Meta

-The `chesstrainer` package was written by Wolfgang Viechtbauer. is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/lgpl-3.0.txt).
+The `chesstrainer` package was written by Wolfgang Viechtbauer.
+It is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/lgpl-3.0.txt).
 To report any issues or bugs, please go [here](https://github.com/wviechtb/chesstrainer/issues).